gjones01/ClarityCS.ai/log.md

 *Phase 2 ~August 2025*
 I began my journey in building a website with the goal being a onestop shop for an individual to look up player statistics via SteamID64 and a place to eventually host the computer vision model.
-I have never built a website before, so I am self-pacing myself through web development courses online since it is something I've always wanted to learn.
-Therefore, it is a "build as I go" methodology at the moment.
-However, I have a skeleton of the landing page as seen below.
-This will certainly not be hte final product but definitely a start:
+I've never built a website before, so I'm self-pacing myself through web development courses online since it is something I've always wanted to learn.
+Therefore, "build as I go" is the methodology at the moment.
+However, there I have constructed a skeleton for the landing page as seen below.
+This will certainly not be the final product but definitely a start:

 ![Landing Page Skeleton](media/landingskeleton.gif)

-Update about computer vision model: I usual, the last hurdle with the computer vision portion of ClarityCS is the data collection.
-Training should not be a major obstacle, thanks to the accessibility of cloud GPUs.
+Update regarding CV Model: As usual, the last hurdle with the computer vision portion of ClarityCS is the data collection.
+Training should not be a major obstacle since the pipeline has been built.
 I will keep people posted on any major updates that happen regarding that.